Intervention/docs/image/v3/modifying/resizing.md

 > public Image::pad(int $width, int $height, $background = 'ffffff', string $position = 'center'): ImageInterface

 Padded resizing means that the original image is scaled until it fits the defined target size with unchanged aspect ratio.
+The original image is not scaled up but only down.

-Compared to the `fit()` method, this call does not create cropped areas, but new empty areas on the sides of the result image.
+Compared to the fit() method, this method does not create cropped areas, but possibly new empty areas on the sides of the result image.
 These are filled with the specified background color.

 #### Parameters